rbong/pitools/README.md

 On the computer recieving the commands, pitools requires curl, rtmpdump, and omxplayer (configuration for a different video player is possible).

+If you wish to use getsubs, mkvinfo and ffmpeg are required.

 If you wish for maximum speed, you must configure an ssh server on your remote computer and set up an rsa key on your main computer.
 You must also set the PI\_SSH\_ID environment variable to the id used in ~/.ssh/config.
 Please see